Study abroad offering virtual option

-Pulaski said working remotely taught her a lot about her own work ethic and regulating her time.
-Being abroad taught her about independence and how much she didn’t know.
+Pulaski said working remotely taught her a lot about her own work ethic and regulating her time, in comparison to being abroad which taught her about independence and how much she didn’t know.

 “It's an amazing experience,” Pulaski said.
 “It doesn't seem like something that's going to change your life but, at least, it did for me.
-There's so many amazing programs.
-Since I'm more focused on nonprofits and that area, I went with Kaya, but there are also environmental aspects that you can go with and just a bunch of different ways you can work with different people.”
+There's so many amazing programs.”

-Bay City junior, Abbie Pinter was supposed to study abroad in Mexico in the summer of 2020, but the trip was cancelled due to COVID-19.
+Bay City junior, Abbie Pinter was set to study abroad in Mexico in the summer of 2020, but the trip was cancelled due to COVID-19.

 “I think this was a good substitute for [study abroad].”
 Pinter said.
-“It's so hard to describe, but working with people that aren't in your same culture, there's so many things that you learn from them that they do differently, where it's like, wow, I've never thought about doing that this way and everything.”
+“Working with people that aren't in your same culture, there's so many things that you learn from them that they do differently.
+I've never thought about doing that this way and everything.”

 The internship in Morocco had weekly “cultural sessions” which included discussions comparing the U.S. to Morocco and demonstrations on how to cook traditional Moroccan food.